kyma-project/test-infra/cmd/image-builder/README.md

 ```

 > [!IMPORTANT]
-> Using different references to the reusable workflow will result in an error during the workflow execution.
+> Using different references to the reusable workflow results in an error during the workflow execution.

 ### Reusable Workflow Inputs